pebblefoot31/Tributum/README.md

 # Tributum

-A collection of programs created to accurately calculate income tax.
+A project to develop software to accurately calculate personal income tax for the United States.
 Computations are coded in python3, input is in the form of Toml files.
-Project remains in progress.
+Project remains a work in progress.